rnd7/awsm/README.md

 ### Audible Voice
-Click to select a Voice.
-The view changes to display the selected voice.
-Basically the same as the Ether and Grave Voices, but currently active and producing audio output.
+Click to select the `Voice`.
+The view changes to display the selected `Voice`.
+Basically the same as the `Ether` and `Grave` Voices, but currently active and presumably producing some audio output.

 Every Voice has an Attack, Hold and Release state.

-Voice while living
+Audible `Voice` while living

 ![alt text](documentation/awsm-voice-active.png "AWSM - Voice Active")

-Voice when killed
+Audible `Voice` when killed

 ![alt text](documentation/awsm-voice-killed.png "AWSM - Voice Killed")

 ### Audible Voice Kill
-As soon as you click the kill button the Voice is released and the Voice view changes.
-After the Release time the Voice is removed from the Audible Voices section.
-If it was selected while being removed it will show up in the grave, otherwise it is gone.
+As soon as you click the kill button the `Voice` is released and the view changes.
+After the `Release` time the `Voice` is removed from the audible voices section.
+If it was selected while being removed it will show up in the `Grave`, otherwise it is gone.

 ![alt text](documentation/awsm-voice-kill.png "AWSM - Voice Kill")